burzaszsolt/react-micro-frontends/README.md

 ## Without docker

-If you ran the `setup` script successfully you only have a few more steps to do:

-1. Start the `json-server` with running the following command in the `backend` folder

-   `json-server --watch db.json --port 3003 --delay 500`

-2. Start the app by running `npm start` in the `host-app` directory
+If you ran the `setup` script successfully you are one step away from running the app.
+In the root folder there is another script called `run.js`.
+It will start the `json-server` and the `host-app` if you execute `node run.js` in the root directory.

 Now you should be able to visit [http://localhost:3000](http://localhost:3000) where you'll find the app running.